-The Ministry has introduced a new posting method in the GL system with the objective of reconciling GL system and Mission's bank account balance.
+The Ministry had introduced a new posting method in the GL system with the objective of reconciling GL system and Mission's bank account balance.

-Although the new format of posting is being implemented, the un-reconciled variances accumulated over the years still needs to be rectified.
-This is a systemic issue that will need the Ministry of Economy to address.
+Although the new format of posting was being implemented, the un- reconciled variances accumulated over the years still needs to be rectified.
+This is a systemic issue that required the Ministry of Economy to address.

-In this regard, the Ministry is consulting Ministry of Economy and OAG on an effective way of addressing these variances.
+In this regard, the Ministry was consulted with Ministry of Economy and OAG on an effective way of addressing these variances.

-As for the issue of Fiji Consulate General Sydney funds still appearing in the Ministry's GL account, the Ministry will liaise with Ministry of Economy on the clearance of the amount from our GL account.
+As for the issue of Fiji Consulate General Sydney funds still appeared in the Ministry's GL account, the Ministry would liaise with Ministry of Economy on the clearance of the amount from the GL account.